-As the neighbours meet in a friendly on Wednesday, UEFA.com looks back on two of Italy's most memorable games against Les Bleus, and two away wins which can give France hope as they cross the Alps once more.
+As the neighbours meet in a Bari friendly on Thursday, UEFA.com looks back on two of Italy's most memorable games against Les Bleus, and two away wins which can give France hope as they cross the Alps once more.
 Of the countries' 37 games, Italy have won 17 and France ten with ten draws.

 Italy 1-1 France (Italy win 5-3 on penalties), FIFA World Cup final, 9 July 2006